mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-* Finally, add a build configuration in which we will make the configuration changes for compiling location and file names:
+* Finally, add a build configuration object with new settings for file names:

 {% raw %}